Code Layouts and Formatting Salesforce

 Salesforce Code Formatting Tools

-1. Code Indentation in Developer Console
+1. Code Indentation in the Developer Console

 Fix Indentation

-To Indent, the code in the open file, Select the code , select Edit | Fix Indentation Or, press SHIFT+TAB.
+To Indent, the code in the open file, Select the code, select Edit | Fix Indentation, or press SHIFT+TAB.

 Fix Code Formatting (supports only Aura components)